stefangweichinger/ansible-rclone/README.md

 Some older releases also work with this role, but I decided to remove some of them from `galaxy_info`.
 PRs welcome, but we can't test on every platform.

+In early 2022 I removed the tests for CentOS as it is not receiving upstream packages anymore.
+The role should still work, though.

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):